 While there is no direct flight from Hong Kong to Belfast, I transferred at London Heathrow and the whole process was very smooth.
 Be aware that the first time you enter the UK under a Tier 4 Student visa may take a little more time because the immigration officer may ask you a few more questions.
 Be patient, don’t panic.

-If you have visa queries and UK immigration/ border queries, you can direct your concern to QUB International Student Support where there will be visa experts on hand to answer your questions.
+If you have visa queries and UK immigration/ border queries, you can direct your concern to QUB Immigration Support Service where there will be visa experts on hand to answer your questions.

 Arrival in Belfast

 Flights from London to Belfast generally take about an hour.
 It is a great time for you to get a power nap before you land in Belfast and begin your new life in beautiful Northern Ireland.
 I arrived in Belfast City Airport, the closest airport to Queen’s campus.
 It is a relatively small airport compared to London so easy to find your way around.
 For me, the biggest shock getting off that British Airways flight in Belfast was how much the accent changes drastically.

 But don’t panic you will soon fall in love with this accent – just as I have.